Language-Research-Technology/ldaca-website/content/resources/general-resources/case-studies/data-mangement-appen/index.md

 <br>

 Once a variation is identified and a decision on approach has been made, this change is applied to the whole of the transcription before an updated wordlist is prepared for the lexicon.
-This spelling standardisation phase is inherently iterative and in order to reduce the number of iterations, robust processes were developed to automatically identify many variations and then track that the agreed final spelling forms were applied.
+This spelling standardisation phase is inherently iterative and in order to reduce the number of iterations, robust processes were developed to automatically identify many of the variations and then track that the agreed final spelling forms were applied.

 <br>